dexter68555/Grab-AI-Challenge/readme.md

 I recommend this work to be run with powerful GPU.

-###### Pre-processing.ipynb

-This code pre-process the dataset and create the required folder and sub-folder.

 ###### Feature Engineering.ipynb

 This code perform feature engineering.
 This code will extract the bounding box from the image to reduce noise.

+###### Data processing.ipynb

+This code process the dataset and create the required folder and sub-folder.

 ###### Grab AI Challenge.ipynb